David-Else/developer-workstation-setup-script-debian/README.md

 ### Audio

-- Add yourself to the pipewire group with `sudo usermod -aG pipewire $USER` to get real-time privileges loaded from `/etc/security/limits.d/25-pw-rlimits.conf`.

 You can confirm the allowed sample rate settings were changed by the playbook with:
 ```sh
 systemctl --user restart pipewire.service